lablup/mlperf/resnet/mxnet-22.04/README.md

 ./run_multinode.sh
 ```

-`run_multinode.sh` handles the ssh authentication configurations to enable `horovodrun` passwordless-ssh between each docker containers.
+`run_multinode.sh` handles the ssh authentication configurations to enable `horovodrun` passwordless ssh between each docker containers.
 It does so by mounting `./key_repo` to the docker container and exchanging public keys in that folder.
 Concretely, one must ensure that `./key_repo/authorized_keys` and `./key_repo/known_hosts` files exist.